 See Personalize a message for more on adding user's names and other custom values to your message.

-The Accept action and Cancel action are what happens when the user clicks the "Accept" or "Cancel" buttons.
+The Accept and Cancel (or Dismiss [x]) actions are what happens when the user clicks the "Accept" or "Cancel" (or [X] in the upper right-corner) buttons.
 You can edit the names of these buttons by editing the Accept and Cancel text in the Composer (replace "Cancel" with "No thanks," for example).

 In-app messages, unlike email or push notifications, cannot be sent immediately.
-When you setup an in-app message, you need to set the "Display when" criteria, which will determine when the message will be displayed.
+When you set up an in-app message, you need to set the "Display" criteria, which will determine when the message will be displayed.

 You can think of these like setting an achievement or event.
 When a user reaches a certain point, or commits a certain action, they'll get the message.
 For example, in-app messages can be set to display when a user does something you've defined in our SDK (an Event), enters or exits a geolocation, or advances to a location (a State) in your app.